nicodoggie/bastion-falls/site/content/locations/senera/_index.md

 ### Marquessate

+#### Marquessate of Inespell

+#### Marquessate of Rannek

+### Earldoms/Counties

-#### House Surrata
+- House Maidenfeld

-The coastal domain of the Inespell Gulf had been held by House Surrata since the Fall of Western Kalassar.
-They have been instrumental in the rise to power of the Maidenfeld Dynasty.
-After the dust had settled, the Maidenfeld monarch had designated the entirety of the gulf as a march under the authority of the first Marcher Lord of Surrey.

-After the War of Thyme and Fire, the Dragonhearts wanted to ensure that the powerful House Surrata was kept under their thumb, so the Inespell March was designated as a marquessate.
-The House would hold higher esteem in the peerage, but would lose the autonomy that a Marcher Lordship enjoyed.

-In the present day, the head of House Surrata not only holds the title of Marquess, but also commands the Eastern Fleet as Lord High Admiral of the Realm.
+The Maidenfelds used to hold the entirety of the Rannek March and were the ruling royal house of Senera.
+A once cadet branch of the House, the Dragonhearts, eventually contested the throne and supplanted the Maidenfelds after the War of Thyme and Fire.

+The Maidenfelds were not outright removed from the peerage, but were reduced to the status of Viscounts, and were restricted to the estates surrounding their ancestral lands in Thregel Valley in the western portion of the Rannek March.

-- Domain: The Inespell March
+- Domain: Thregel Valley
-- Seat: Surrey-on-the-Brams
+- Seat: Thregel Keep
-- Special Right: Lord High Admiral of the Realm
-- Key Holdings:
-  - Island fortress complex
-  - Naval headquarters
-  - Eastern harbors
-  - Strategic port facilities

-### Earldoms

 ### Thanedoms